Collaboratively Self-supervised Video Representation Learning for Action Recognition: Methodology

 After achieving the dynamic motion feature $f_d$ and tatic context feature $f_s$, we further conduct a collaborative video generating branch based on TGAN v2 \cite{saito2020tganv2} to learn more comprehensive video features by fusing these two features.
 This branch consists of three main components: a feature integration layer, a video reconstruction network and a video prediction network.

 \textbf{Feature Integration Layer.} Inspired by the prior work \cite{huang2017arbitrary, li2019faceshifter}, we adopt Adaptive Instance Normalization (AdaIN) for feature fusion.
-We firstly align the dimensions of the dynamic motion feature $f_d$ and static context feature $f_s$ by MLPs.
-The fusion of $f_d$ and $f_s$ is accomplished through a denormalization process.
+We firstly align the dimensions of the dynamic motion feature $f_d$ from the pose prediction branch and static context feature $f_s$ from V-network by adding convolutional layers and MLPs after the encoder of $G_p$.
+Then, the fusion of $f_d$ and $f_s$ is accomplished through a denormalization process.
 The detailed structure of the feature integration layer is shown in Fig. \ref{fig:adain}.

 Specifically, we perform batch normalization \cite{ioffe2015batch} on the static context feature $f_s$:

 where $\mu$ and $\sigma$ are the means and standard deviations of the channel-wise activations within an input minibatch.
 Then, we design two parallel branches from $\Bar{f_s}$ for dynamic motion integration and adaptive attention mask.